expo/expo/docs/pages/versions/unversioned/distribution/hosting-your-app.md

 In order to do this, you can run `expo export` with some merge flags to combine previously exported apps into a single multiversion app which you can serve from your servers.

 Here is an example workflow:
 1. Release your app with previous Expo SDKs.
-For example, when you released SDK 29, you can run `expo export --output-dir sdk29`.
+For example, when you released SDK 29, you can run `expo export --output-dir sdk29 --public-url <your-public-url>`.
 This exports the current version of the app (SDK 29) to a directory named `sdk29`.

 2. Update your app and include previous Expo SDK versions.
-For example, if you've previously released SDK 28 and 29 versions of your app, you can include them when you release an SDK 30 version by running `expo export --merge-src-dir sdk29 --merge-src-dir sdk28`.
-Alternatively, you could also compress and host the directories and run `expo export --merge-src-url https://examplesite.com/sdk29.tar.gz --merge-src-url https://examplesite.com/sdk28.tar.gz`.
+For example, if you've previously released SDK 28 and 29 versions of your app, you can include them when you release an SDK 30 version by running `expo export --merge-src-dir sdk29 --merge-src-dir sdk28 --public-url <your-url>`.
+Alternatively, you could also compress and host the directories and run `expo export --merge-src-url https://examplesite.com/sdk29.tar.gz --merge-src-url https://examplesite.com/sdk28.tar.gz --public-url <your-url>`.
 This creates a multiversion app in the `dist` output directory.
 The `asset` and `bundle` folders contain everything that the source directories had, and the `index.json` file contains an array of the individual `index.json` files found in the source directories.

 ### Asset Hosting
 By default, all assets are hosted from an `assets` path resolving from your `public-url` (e.g. https://expo.github.io/self-hosting-example/assets).
 You can override this behavior in the `assetUrlOverride` field of your `android-index.json`.
 All relative URL's will be resolved from the `public-url`.